To complete the devolution of forestry to Scotland, we need to pass new legislation.

 We initially consulted on the future of forestry in Scotland between 31 August and 9 November 2016.

 Our aim was to gather views on proposals for new organisational arrangements, cross-border arrangements, and a modern legislative framework.
-View the associated documents below:
+View the consultation responses and analysis and the consultation hub.

-We launched a public consultation on the regulation of felling and restocking on 20 August 2018.
-This closed on 14 October 2018.
+A public consultation on the regulation of felling and restocking ran from 20 August to 14 October 2018.
+View the analysis of consultation responses.

 We are working with the UK Government to complete the process of fully devolving forestry functions to the Scottish Parliament by introducing Orders under the Scotland Act 1998 to: